 There are two exceptional success stories to come out of this educational center as well.
 One girl graduated from medical school and is now a doctor living in Germany.
 One boy graduated from university and returned to the educational center as a teacher because he wanted to give back to the place that gave him the opportunity to succeed in life!

 Caring for nearly 200 students is an incredible undertaking, especially with up to 40 living on-site.
-You can make an even greater impact at your teaching project by bringing donations of school supplies (pens, pencils, notebooks, etc.) or clothing or fundraising to help cover some of the costs of food, supplies, shoes, and clothing for the kids.
+You can make an even greater impact at your teaching project by bringing fundraising to help cover some of the costs of food, supplies, shoes, and clothing for the kids.
+If you want to donate supplies/clothes, we recommend you collect monetary donation and use them to buy supplies locally to help small businesses in Kenya.
 Visit the Contact Us page to inquire for more details on how best to do so!

 Room & Board

 Your project fee for projects in Kenya covers your room and full board in the NGO’s volunteer house.
 It’s a beautiful, one-of-a-kind building that is both impressive and comfortable.

 - Shared, single-sex dorm rooms (max.
 2 per room) with shared washroom